-In these financial services organisations, all the players are smart and are technically skilled – they wouldn’t be in their roles otherwise.
-What they need to reach the top are actionable insights in the specific areas that are outcome-driven and which they can readily link back to their business strategy.
+In these financial services organisations, all the players are smart and are technically skilled – they wouldn't be in their roles otherwise.
+To reach the top, they need actionable insights into the specific areas that are outcome-driven and can readily link back to their business strategy.

 If you enjoyed reading this article, then please share it with someone in your network who might appreciate it, like a friend, family member, or coworker.